kernelzeroday/pbn/README.md

 IDK the status of pytox, which was used when writing owner.py.
 I am including it as a reference for myself or others looking to build a new botnet controller interface.

+cli.c is an unauthenticated botnet client.
+Don't use it.

+I forget what i was doing with slim.c maybe it does the group stuff.
+IDK i will look at it in a bit.